slimtoolkit/slim/README.md

 If the HTTP probe is enabled (note: it is enabled by default) it will default to running `GET /` with HTTP and then HTTPS on every exposed port.
 You can add additional commands using the `--http-probe-cmd` and `--http-probe-cmd-file` options.

-The `--http-probe-cmd` option is good when you want to specify a small number of simple commands where you select some or all of these HTTP command options: protocol, method (defaults to GET), resource (path and query string).
+The `--http-probe-cmd` option is good when you want to specify a small number of simple commands where you select some or all of these HTTP command options: crawling (defaults to false), protocol, method (defaults to GET), resource (path and query string).

 If you only want to use custom HTTP probe command and you don't want the default `GET /` command added to the command list you explicitly provided you'll need to set `--http-probe` to false when you specify your custom HTTP probe command.
 Note that this inconsistency will be addressed in the future releases to make it less confusing.

+Possible field combinations:
+* `/path` - runs `GET /path`
+* `crawl:/path` - runs `GET /path` and then crawls the pages referenced by the target page
+* `post:/path` - runs `POST /path`
+* `crawl:get:/path` - runs `GET /path` and then crawls the pages referenced by the target page
+* `https:get:/path` runs `GET /path` only on https
+* `crawl:http:get:/path` - runs `GET /path` and then crawls the pages referenced by the target page

 Here are a couple of examples: